TratonGossink/MyMass_iOS/README.md

 This is a body mass index app to determine the approximate body mass of the input information.

 ### About
 This app was built as a part of my online iOS development bootcamp from Angela Yu on Udemy.
 I took some of this app and made it my own.
-I design the UI, color scheme & app icon for this app.
+I design the UI, launch screen, color scheme & app icon for this app.
 This project allowed me to learn how to use slide indicators, screen segues, MVC structuring, and much more.
 The UI/UX is all original by my design and the background color changes depending upon the outcome of the results delivered.